 There’s never been anything else like this performance.

 I think what people mostly remember about “Kim” is the rage (and how “inappropriate” the song is in the first place.
 Whatever.).
-But there’s a hell of a lot more going on there.
+But there’s a hell of a lot more going on there than the rage!
 People hate this song, they call it misogynistic, blah blah, oh please.
 Don’t even start with me.
-Or start with me, but you better have something more substantial to say than “It’s a misogynistic song.”
+Or you can start with me, but you better have something more substantial to say than “It’s a misogynistic song.”
 The song is a fantasy.
 Fantasies aren’t unicorns and rainbows.
-They are often ugly and pathetic, which is why we hesitate to share them, because we will be judged for our inner lives, our private fantasies.
+Fantasies are often ugly and pathetic, which is why we hesitate to share them, because we will be judged for our inner lives, our private dreamspaces.
 Most art involves the artist attempting to live out a personal fantasy.
-And if you’re GONNA live out a fantasy, you might as well REALLY live it, in all its complexity and reality, like MM does here.
+And if you’re GONNA live out a fantasy, you might as well REALLY live it, in all its complexity, like MM does here.
 Who wants to fantasize about sobbing “I love you, God, I love you …” to your screaming wife as you careen your car along a highway?
 Why would you willingly put yourself into a position where you imagine yourself in such beyond-the-pale circumstances and then decide to share it?
 Well, that’s art.
 That’s what it’s about.
-This is not just a wish-fulfillment song which would probably involve a little bit more self-righteousness, a little bit more “Watch how I show this bitch who’s boss.”
+This is not just a wish-fulfillment song.
+If it were only about wish-fulfillment it would involve a little bit more self-righteousness, a little bit more “Watch how I show this bitch who’s boss.”

 Eminem isn’t interested in that.
-He is interested in how this would go if he were to actually do it.
-That “magic if” that Stanislavsky talked about as being the key to good acting.
+He is interested in how this would go IF he were to actually do it.
+Eminem dives into the “magic if” that Stanislavsky talked about as being the key to good acting.

 I can’t listen to “Kim” that much because it insists that I go where he goes.
 And sometimes I just don’t feel like it, Marshall, okay?